robin-rpr/calos/doc/clearly-image.rst

   :code:`-S`, :code:`--shell SHELL`
     Use :code:`SHELL` instead of the default :code:`/bin/sh`.

-The following options are shared with :code:`ch-image build`.
-For more details about these options, see the section on :ref:`build <ch-image_build>`.
+The following options are shared with :code:`clearly image build`.
+For more details about these options, see the section on :ref:`build <clearly image_build>`.

   :code:`-b`, :code:`--bind SRC[:DST]`
    For :code:`RUN` instructions only, bind-mount :code:`SRC` at guest